-Popularity Polynomial: Like it happened to The Sixties and The Eighties in the 2000's, the 2010's have gotten a lot of nostalgia towards the grunge and rap cultures of the 90's, but pop culture during this decade has been largely patterned after The Seventies (see below) with afros/sideburns, bell-bottoms and platform shoes (at least for women) being a common sight these days.
+Popularity Polynomial: Like it happened to The Sixties and The Eighties in the 2000's, the 2010's have gotten a lot of nostalgia towards the grunge and rap cultures of the 90's, but pop culture during this decade has been largely patterned after The Seventies (see below) with afros/sideburns, bell-bottoms and platform shoes for women being a fairly common sight these days.

 Power Tattoo: More and more young people as well as celebrities are getting tattooed thanks to such shows as LAInk.

-Sci-Fi Ghetto: Television Sci-Fi is becoming less and less popular; as TV networks have been less inclined to make or renew Speculative Fiction programming (withafew exceptions), while the Sci Fi Channel has become a poster child of Network Decay alongside the likes of MTV, Cartoon Network, and Tech TV with many of its Sci-Fi programming being phased out for more reality shows.
+Sci-Fi Ghetto: The traditional science fiction genre is becoming less and less popular; as TV networks have been less inclined to make or renew Speculative Fiction programming (withafew exceptions), while the Sci Fi Channel has become a poster child of Network Decay alongside the likes of MTV, Cartoon Network, and Tech TV with many of its Sci-Fi programming being phased out for more reality shows.
 It hasn't been all bad for genre fiction, as Fantasy television and movies are experiencing possibly their greatest popularity ever, led by Game of Thrones and Once Upon a Time on television, and the lingering aftereffects of the previous decade's Lord of the Rings film trilogy.
 And speculative fiction in general has been all the rage when it comes to film, comics, literature, and video games, giving fans hope of a possible reversal of the ghetto.

 Sequel Gap: Due in part to Hollywood's growing aversion to untested properties, sequels to movies from previous decades are becoming common.
 Such examples include Toy Story 3 being released 11 years after the second one, Men In Black 3 10 years after the second, and TRON and TRON: Legacy seeing a 28 year gap between each other.
 In addition, Monsters, Inc. got a prequel 12 years after the original release.

 Serial Killer: Became a hot-button issue with an ongoing wave of massacres since the summer of 2012, leading to the current gun control debate.
 Curiously (and/or terrifying) enough, the persons linked to these cases had ideas about the "liberal system" and the NWO.